shadowmoose/RedditDownloader/docs/site/User_Guide.md

-#Intro
+# Intro
-So you've decided to give RMD a try, eh?
+So you've decided to give Reddit Media Downloader a try, eh?
 Great!
 Here are a few things you'll probably want to know.

 Either read through this document or skip to the [Example](#example)